herbsjs/herbsjs.github.io/docs/glues/herbs2mongo.md

 const ret = await repo.find({ limit: 10 })
 ```

-- `skip` Adds an skip clause to the query..
+- `skip` Adds a skip clause to the query..

 ```javascript
 const repo = new ItemRepository(injection)